 NetSuite accounting software is a cloud-based accounting platform built as part of the NetSuite enterprise resource planning (ERP) suite.
-As a full-scale, cloud-based ERP system, NetSuite integrates accounting capabilities, customer relationship management (CRM), e-commerce, inventory management, and supply chain management, project management and more in a single platform, going beyond the capabilities of traditional accounting software.
+As a full-scale, cloud-based ERP system, NetSuite integrates accounting capabilities, customer relationship management (CRM), e-commerce, inventory management, supply chain management, project management, and more in a single platform, going beyond the capabilities of traditional accounting software.

 Compared to on-premises accounting systems, NetSuite is entirely cloud-based, providing real-time data access from anywhere in the world.
 It is best suited for companies that have outgrown other platforms like QuickBooks, typically when they reach $5M in revenue or more, and/or have more advanced accounting needs like multi-currency, subsidiaries, international sales, etc.